 The president started pawing at his intravenous lines and monitor cables.

 “Please, Mr. President,” begged the doctor.
 “Try to relax.
 You need rest.”

-“Your country needs their president now more than ever,” added Buckminster.
+“Your country needs their leader well, now more than ever,” added Buckminster.

 The president stopped his struggling and took a deep breath, then fell back into his pillow knocking strands of his black and Grey hair loose over his forehead as he relaxed.
 Nurse Baum rushed in to reattach his wires and hoses.